What are the requirements for consideration of admission?

 Coursework must be completed at an appropriately accredited university.

-Please note that we cannot give absolute assurance that your academic documentation will qualify you for graduate study until we have reviewed your documents.
-When you apply, you must provide transcripts and degree statements for all post-secondary coursework at a college or university, even if a degree or certificate was not awarded.
+Please note that we cannot give absolute assurance that your academic documentation will qualify you for graduate study until we have reviewed your documents once your application is submitted.
+You must include documentation from all post-secondary coursework at a college or university, even if a degree or certificate was not awarded.

 If you are accepted into a degree program all official transcripts, mark sheets, or degree certificates/diplomas (international) will be required to finalize your admission to the program.
 Official transcripts are issued by the college/university attended and bear the impressed or colored seal of that institution or (if available from your college/university) are sent electronically directly from the institution to The Graduate School Admission Office at Storrs.
 Additional information on submitting official transcripts will be provided to accepted students.